NNSynth: Neural Network Guided Abstraction-Based Controller Synthesis for Stochastic Systems: Results

 \subsection{Further Insights}

-~ Beyond the performance evaluation, we conducted experiments to gain insights on the interaction between neural network training and symbolic controller synthesis.
+~ Beyond the performance evaluation, we conducted experiments to gain insights on the interaction between neural network training and abstraction-based controller synthesis.
 In particular, we aim to understand two questions: (i) how does the flexibility in the system augmentation (parameterized by $I$) help to discover the abstraction-based controller, and (ii) how does the abstraction-based controller help the neural network training?

-\textbf{Experiment\#4: Effect of the parameter $I$ on the tool performance}.
-To answer the first question, we will vary the number of local actions that are considered at each abstract state.
-To that end, Table~\ref{tab:local_actions} shows the result of running NNSynth with different values of $I$ and only one iteration of training a neural network for guiding the synthesis of the controller.
-In particular, we report the probability of satisfying the specifications at the end of the iteration along with the execution time.
+\textbf{Experiment \#4: Effect of the parameter $I$ on performance}.
+To answer the first question, we vary the number of local actions that are considered at each abstract state.
+To that end, Table~\ref{tab:local_actions} shows the result of running NNSynth with different values of $I$.
+We report the probability of satisfying the specifications at the end along with the execution time.

 In the 2-d robot case, the satisfaction probability grows from $55\%$ to $96\%$ by increasing the number of local state-control action pairs from $4$ to $100$.
 This shows that the neural network by itself is far away from the optimal control policy even if it is sufficiently trained.
 The reason behind this could be the neural network training is stuck at a local optimal.
 As favorable to NNSynth, abstraction-based controller synthesis can move away from the local optimal and further leads to better controllers, such as the one with satisfaction probability $96\%$ in the 2-d robot example.
 Similar pattern is observed in the other benchmark.